MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/retrieve--current-base-and-delta-crl.md

 # Retrieve the current base and delta CRLs in Certification Authority Web Enrollment role service

->Applies To: Windows Server 2012 R2, Windows Server 2012

 This article shows you how to retrive current base and delta certificate revocation lists (CRLs) in Certification Authority (CA) Web Enrollment role service.
 The CA Web Enrollment role service provides a set of web pages that allow interaction with the Certification Authority role service.
 See [Certification Authority Web Enrollment Guidance](/certification-authority-role.md) for more information about the CA Web Enrollment role service.

 ## Prerequisites

-- Computer with Certificate Enrollment Web Service is installed that is a member of the domain and running Windows Server 2008 R2 or Windows Server 2012.
+- Computer with Certificate Enrollment Web Service is installed that is a member of the domain and running Windows Server.
-- Client computers must be running at least Windows 7 or Windows Server 2008 R2.
+- Client computers must be running Windows or Windows Server.

 ## To retrieve a certificate revocation list by using Internet Explorer